by PDebord and JSAGL

 “We’ve been trying for months now to get a message through to those of you left on Earth-Two,” said Superman.
 “Do you have any idea why they didn’t get through, Spectre?”

 “The Crisis destroyed the vibrational barriers between the infinite Earths, leaving only five remaining,” the Spectre answered, already prepared with an answer to that question.
 “They could no longer exist in the same point in time.
 To prevent the chaos of their joining, the Lords of Order moved each Earth to their own separate universe in what would be called a quantum reality.
 The barriers between the Earths are now nearly impossible to breach.
-The only way through them is by transmutation, such as how Doctor Fate brought our colleagues through and how he is carrying us to our destiny now.”
+The only way through them is by transmutation, which is how Doctor Fate brought our colleagues through and how he is carrying us to our destiny now.”

 “Darkness is always baffled by its fate,” Doctor Fate replied.